- 4 Year

 - Campus Foodgrade C+

 - Safetygrade B

 Monmouth College is an above-average private, Christian college located in Monmouth, Illinois.
-It is a small institution with an enrollment of 1,016 undergraduate students.
+It is a small institution with an enrollment of 900 undergraduate students.
 Admissions is somewhat competitive as the Monmouth College acceptance rate is 67%.
-Popular majors include Business, Biology, and Psychology.
-Graduating 60% of students, Monmouth College alumni go on to earn a starting salary of $31,600.
+Popular majors include Business, Economics, and Kinesiology and Exercise Science.
+Graduating 62% of students, Monmouth College alumni go on to earn a starting salary of $33,600.